 Why Will Private Cloud Providers Will Have an Edge?

-‘Relentless Economies of Scale’- that’s something coined by Steven O'Grady, the RedMonk analyst to describe the advantage enjoyed by the service providers.
+‘Relentless Economies of Scale’– that’s something coined by Steven O’Grady, the RedMonk analyst to describe the advantage enjoyed by the service providers.
 The providers build their own infrastructure and can buy hardware at reduced costs.
-The fixed costs are then distributed among the large number of customers which brings down the burden of each single unit.
+The fixed costs are then distributed among a large number of customers which brings down the burden of every single unit.

 This enables the providers to offer their services at much lower rates than what it would take for the companies to establish such a system.
-This creates a win-win situation for everyone when the enterprises are increasingly depending on cloud for managing workload.
-In short, company owned data centers are sure to vanish.
+This creates a win-win situation for everyone when the enterprises are increasingly depending on the cloud for managing workload.
+In short, company-owned data centers are sure to vanish.